hmrc/http-verbs/README.md

 ### Version 11.0.0

+#### HttpReads

-The default implicits for `HttpRead` have been deprecated.
+The default implicits for `HttpReads` have been deprecated.
 There are new implicits, which need to be pulled in explicitly with
 ```scala
 import uk.gov.hmrc.http.HttpReads.Implicits._
 ```